dmbarbour/glas/docs/GlasDesign.md

 If a function is giving us poor performance, it is feasible to replace that function with a compiler built-in or hardware.
 However, it is useful to maintain the reference definition for analysis, debugging, and because it allows us we can treat this replacement as an 'optimization' instead of a semantic extension to the language.

+It is feasible to accelerate an abstract CPU or GPGPU.
+This simulation would be restricted to a memory-safe subset of behaviors, perhaps checking the code before 'running' it.
+Assuming the code argument is static, checks and further compilation could be performed ahead of time, targeting an actual CPU or GPGPU.

-Acceleration can influence under-the-hood representations of data.
+Acceleration may influence under-the-hood representations of data.
 For example, large lists and binaries might be encoded as finger-tree ropes to support efficient slices, concatenation, and indexing.
-In these cases, it may be useful to treat the data as abstract to avoid accidental conversion between representations.
+The system can specialize abstract machine state to enable efficient multi-step operations.
+It is useful to treat *accelerated representations* as abstract to avoid accidental conversions.

-It is feasible to accelerate simulation of an abstract CPU or GPGPU.
-This simulation would be restricted to a memory-safe subset of behaviors, perhaps checking the code before 'running' it.
-An accelerated implementation would compile the code argument for a physical CPU or GPGPU target.
-When the code argument is static, this compilation can be performed ahead of time.

-To resist silent performance degradation, annotations requesting an unrecognized or unsupported accelerator should be reported at compile time.
-We can indicate 'optional' acceleration in the annotation.
+To resist silent performance degradation, annotations requesting unrecognized or unsupported acceleration should be reported at compile time.
+Of course, we can support 'optional' acceleration as a flag in the annotation.
 Ideally, accelerators will also be verified through automatic testing.

 ### Stowage